By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 If your binder lands too high, in order:

 1. Re-shop.
-Get 3–4 quotes.
+Get 3 to 4 quotes.
 Don't accept the first carrier's number as final.

 2. Wind mit credits.
 Order the inspection if it hasn't been done.
 Apply.